-The New York Times' 'The Truth Is' Campaign: Getting to the Story
+The New York Times' 'The Truth Is Hard' Campaign: Getting to the Story

 Kopit Levien's team had a difficult time settling on the final featured stories.
 Given a daily volume of 200 to 250 stories -- not to mention several Pulitzer prizes' worth of photojournalism at their disposal -- it's not hard to imagine why.
 Those chosen eventually came to life not only through Aronofksy's films, but also through print and a plethora of display work.

 Social media plays an important role in the campaign, and to the publication's overall marketing activities.
 In particular, Kopit Levin touts Facebook for its effectiveness in the lower customer funnel, a billions-strong user base and the ability to target the right readers.
-The Times also publishes daily on Snapchat Discovery.
+The Times also publishes daily on Snapchat Discover.

 "The digital business that we run today requires that we have a direct relationship with our users," she says.
 While The Times's proprietary app lives on millions of mobile home screens, Kopit Levien explains that social is invaluable for driving sales.
 "We are most focused on that: building subscriptions and also selling advertising."